Hi/Lo algorithm: Explanation

+The database needs a table with a column for the table name and a column the high value.

 Algorithm

 The current_lo (integer) and current_hi (integer) variables are internal state variables.
 The internal state is retained across invocations.
 The max_lo (integer) constant is a configuration option. get_next_hi is a function that retrieves a new high value from a database server.
 In a relational database management system this could be through a stored procedure.

 Precondition: max_lo must be set to a value greater than zero.